fishbeinb/tab-quickfinder/README.md

 # tab-quickfinder
 Quickfinder app for tabs

-Be sure to check out the app's option page and shortcuts chrome://extensions/shortcuts
+Be sure to check out the app's option page (right click on icon) and chrome://extensions/shortcuts
+TODO: Intigrate link into app before release